JamShan/opengl-tutorials/readme.md

 ## Platform support

-- Can build and run on Windows 7 x64 with x86 and x86_64 as the target architectures.
+- Tested run on Windows 7 x64 with x86 and x86_64 as the target architectures.

-- Can build on Linux x64, with x86_64 as target.
+- Buildable on Linux x64, with x86_64 as target.
 I was not able to build with x86 as the target.
 Additionally I wasn't able to run the samples since VirtualBox has poor OpenGL driver support.